Happy Ganesh Chaturthi! It’s Modaka time! 😀

 When you awaken your Kundalini and controlling it, raise it up the Sahasrara chakra at the crown of the head (symbolised by a lotus), you attain enlightenment!

 Vethathiri Maharishi has simplified the practice of Kundalini Yoga so that every person can safely practice this powerful form of meditation.
 It has greatly benefited us, our family, friends and also many people who come to us to solve different issues in their lives.
-If you wish to learn Simplified Kundalini Yoga (SKY) meditation and practical introspection techniques, please join us for a workshop this month.
+If you wish to learn Simplified Kundalini Yoga (SKY) meditation and practical introspection techniques, please join us for our next workshop.
 Click the button below for more details: